cn-uofbasel/BACnet/groups/02-soundLink/README.md

 Higher beep (50ms): Already received this qr code
 Lower beep (50ms): New qr code received
 Lower beep (2000ms): Synchronization complete

 **Note**: Without a license of Chaquopy the usage time is limited to 10 minutes continuously.
 We do have a license, but are not allowed to make it public.

 ## Compatibility
 Packet format compatible with [BACnet log requirements](https://github.com/cn-uofbasel/BACnet/blob/master/doc/BACnet-event-structure.md).
-But we can send any bytes that standard UDP packets can send.
-We have adapted our code to the transport interface of logSync.
+We have adapted our code to the transport interface of logSync, so we are compatible with the BACnet log.
+But in theory, we can send any bytes that standard UDP packets can send, or even bigger ones.
+That would take ages however...

 ## API